 If you access the service, you will mainly be working with a job coach.
 Their job coaches take a hands-on role to ensure that clients have the best chance of obtaining employment, and their functions include:

 - CV/interview preparation

 - Travel training to prepare clients for their daily commute to work

 - On-the-job support, and ensuring that you’re provided a suitable workplace

-EmployAbility try to source jobs that meet candidates’ experience, qualifications and working requirements.
-They’ll also inform you of various grants available to disabled jobseekers such as readers, interpreters and Back To Work allowances.
+EmployAbility tries to source jobs that meet candidates’ experience, qualifications and working requirements.
+They will also inform you of various grants available to you such as readers, interpreters and Back To Work allowances.
 They also offer advice on specialised transport services and personal assistants.